Machine Xchange Coin (MXC) Market Cap Tops $30.66 Million

-Machine Xchange Coin (CURRENCY:MXC) traded up 10.3% against the US dollar during the 24 hour period ending at 16:00 PM E.T. on July 27th.
-One Machine Xchange Coin coin can currently be bought for $0.0119 or 0.00000130 BTC on popular exchanges.
-Machine Xchange Coin has a market cap of $30.66 million and $3.63 million worth of Machine Xchange Coin was traded on exchanges in the last 24 hours.
+Machine Xchange Coin (CURRENCY:MXC) traded up 10.3% against the US dollar during the 1-day period ending at 16:00 PM Eastern on August 2nd.
+One Machine Xchange Coin coin can currently be purchased for approximately $0.0119 or 0.00000130 BTC on major cryptocurrency exchanges.
 In the last week, Machine Xchange Coin has traded up 67.9% against the US dollar.
+Machine Xchange Coin has a total market cap of $30.66 million and $3.63 million worth of Machine Xchange Coin was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.